Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Notations and definitions

 \begin{definition} The \emph{stability modulus} of a matrix $A \in \mathbb{R}^{n \times n}$ is defined as

 \end{definition}

 \begin{definition} A matrix $A \in \mathbb{R}^{n \times n}$ is said \emph{Hurwitz} if $s(A) < 0$. \end{definition}

-We now recall the Perron–Frobenius theorem (see, for instance, Theorem 1.4 in Chapter 2 of \cite{nonnegative}), stated for positive matrices.
+We now introduce the following theorem.
+Its original form, known as the \emph{Perron--Frobenius theorem} (see, for instance, \cite[Theorem 1.4, Chapter 2]{nonnegative}), is stated for non-negative matrices.
 Its extension to the class of Metzler matrices follows directly from the spectral shift property of eigenvalues.

-\begin{theorem}[Perron-Frobenius theorem] Let $A \in \mathcal{M}_n\left( \mathbb{R} \right)$ be a Metzler matrix.
+\begin{theorem}[Extension of the Perron-Frobenius theorem] Let $A \in \mathbb{R}^{n \times n}$ be a Metzler matrix.
 Then, $A$ has a positive right (resp. left) eigenvector.
-This right (resp. left) eigenvector is associated with an eigenvalue called the Perron-Frobenius eigenvalue that is equal to $s(A)$, and any positive right (resp. left) eigenvector of $A$ is a scalar multiple of the previous one.
+This right (resp. left) eigenvector is associated with a real eigenvalue, called the Perron-Frobenius eigenvalue, that is equal to $s(A)$.

 If moreover $A$ is irreducible, then $s(A)$ is a simple eigenvalue of $A$.
 Furthermore, $A$ has a strictly positive right (resp. left) eigenvector associated with the Perron-Frobenius eigenvalue, and any positive right (resp. left) eigenvector of $A$ is a scalar multiple of the previous one. \end{theorem}